autorope/donkeycar/docs/01-setup_raspberry_pi.md

 #### Install Basic Libraries
 Since the RPi is not as powerful as a laptop, it can take a long time to install python packages (ie. numpy & PIL) using pip.
 Luckly Adafruit has precompiled these libraries into packages that can be installed via `apt-get`.

+These instructions are based on [Geoff Boeing's post on setting up scientific python on a Raspberry Pi](http://geoffboeing.com/2016/03/scientific-python-raspberry-pi/).

 1. Open a terminal (Ctrl-Alt-t) and upgrade your system packages.